deckerego/tally_pi/enclosure/README.md

 you agree to abide by this license.

-Modifications include changing the enclosure dimensions to cover the entire Pi, removing HDMI, USB, microSD, and pin header slots, removing the mounting screw holes, and adding a camera flash mount.
+Modifications include changing the enclosure dimensions to cover the entire Pi, removing HDMI, USB, microSD, and pin header slots, reducing the mounting screw holes, and adding a camera flash mount.
 Modifications are provided in Blender format, adapted from the STL versions.